stegu/noiseisbeautiful/README.md

 (As of April 24, 2025, those links are not yet active, but they will be soon.)

-I couldn't place a copy of the book on Github, because the file was too large, bu here's a [Dropbox link](https://www.dropbox.com/scl/fi/b8rt7kxn8v4swaabiecyb/procedural_patterns.pdf?rlkey=7jqnigdyds7rkxo6w6e9452op&dl=0).
+I couldn't place a copy of the book on Github, because the file was too large, but here's a [Dropbox link](https://www.dropbox.com/scl/fi/b8rt7kxn8v4swaabiecyb/procedural_patterns.pdf?rlkey=7jqnigdyds7rkxo6w6e9452op&dl=0).

+Please respect the license terms.
+I spent a lot of time writing and illustrating this, and I only ask you to give credit by not editing out my name and the license information from the text.
+Any non-commercial use is allowed by the license, including modifications, as long as you state the source clearly and include the license information.
+If you wish to use any og this for commercial purposes, contact me.
+I'm reasonable, but I don't want you to make money on my work without me getting at least some small share of it.